✦ Relationship Guidance

 Is this only for couples?

-No, it can support both individuals and couples depending on the concern.
+No, it can work for both individuals and couples depending on the concern.

 Will the process remain private?